Interactify/dpo-cms/public/cms/_work/work.md

 subtitle: Already 55 millions views and counting...
 image: /cms/images/Titan.jpg
 text: >-
-  DPO Sound Agency is a Copenhagen-based creative music and sound design agency.
+  DP Sound Agency is a Copenhagen-based creative music and sound design agency.

-  At DPO Sound Agency, we combine years of experience with artistic vision, attention to details and a total of five Bachelor’s Degrees in Media Sonic Communication.
+  At DP Sound Agency, we combine years of experience with artistic vision, attention to details and a total of five Bachelor’s Degrees in Media Sonic Communication.